 I take a hard right and the key to my escape of this drainage area (and into the one to the north) and I’m climbing out of the canyon and over whatever it is I need to climb out of, to get onto, “Pleasant Park Road” (nice name, huh?) and home.
 The houses get massive again, as the income level dramatic rises to meet the road.

 The final grunt up makes today’s elevation gain over 6,000 feet, which is a tidy sum, for weary legs – and a little bit of surprise.
 I’m not one for exact planning.
 The wind today has been blustery and coming from the wrong direction (towards me), which doesn’t make the climbing any easier, or funner.
 But, you get what you get and I’m happy to be outside.

 Rocketing down Pleasant Park to High Grade wasn’t as fun as I had hope, and I get this strange feeling that I’m not very high in elevation as I thought I’d be.
 Usually, when making a trip UP this hill, I feel quite lofty, once making it to the top.
 The perspective thing, again.
 A few more downhill turns, and I’m back on the plains, back on the bike path and closing the loop of my ride just yesterday.
 All that’s left is to go from the Southern ‘burbs of Denver, to the Northern ‘burbs and to home.

 My thoughts turn to food, as I have a caloric deficit to work on – part of why I’ve hit this wall.
 I make it home alright, and start my food intake – after a shower, with half a pie.
-Less the 48 hours from when I embark, I’m back home to overly familar settings, a little sad I guess, that I couldn’t play outside just a little bit longer.
+Less the 48 hours from when I embarked I’m back home to overly familiar settings, a little sad I guess that I couldn’t play outside just a little bit longer.
 Spring will come soon, and then summer, and this little trip will seem to be just like a warmup for some quite longer adventures, I’m sure.